 Emotions are heightened, and each person may have different expectations about each other’s roles.
 When those are not met, the birthday may not be very positive.

 So definitely talk about what you expect, and what each of you wants, to get out of it.
-Separating from husband while pregnant can scar you for life, so make the best possible effort to keep your relationship going.
+Separating from a husband while pregnant can scar you for life, so make the best possible effort to keep your relationship going.

 Also continue to talk about your thoughts on parenting, and how each of you will help contribute to caring for your newborn.